Trust me, anyone who spends time in the great outdoors will love being gifted hiking gear.

 High carbon stainless steel meets an ergonomic textured rubber grip, with a stainless steel pommel.

 They’ve thought about everything.
 For instance, the steel pommel is to help hammering items (such as tent pegs) into place.
 The drop point blade is ideal for cutting, and the serrated edge adds dual functionality.
-There’s a fire-starter and striker included as standard too, which are an added bonus!
+There are a fire-starter and striker included as standard too, which are an added bonus!

 There’s a sheath as well, which is military grade, to keep the blade safely stowed away.
 This would make the perfect gift for anyone into their outdoors.

 Looking for a hiking gift for him?
 Multi-tools are another helpful item for anyone who enjoys hiking over longer distances, but your fella’s sure to love it.